ImageMagick v6 Examples --

 When applied to a single image, Layer Merging will replace any transparency in the image with the solid color background, but preserve the images original size, as well as any any offsets in that image, The virtual canvas size of the image however may be adjusted to 'best fit' that images size and offset.

-The operators original purpose was allow users to more easily merge multiple distorted images into a unified whole, regardless of the individual images offset.
+The operators original purpose was allow users to more easily merge multiple distorted images into an unified whole, regardless of the individual images offset.
 For example when aligning photos to form a larger 'panorama'.
 You could simply start with a central undistorted base image (without an offset), and use this operator to overlay the other images around that starting point (using either negative or positive offsets) that have been aligned and distorted to match that central image.

 For other examples of using this operator by distorting images to align common control points, see 3D Isometric Photo Cube, and 3D Perspective Box.